helenajovcic7/AzureHack/Labs/LAB_07_applications_serverless.md

 ### Challenge 2: create a Staging slot

 1. Create a New Staging slot
-1. First, upgrade from free toto S1 Tier (hidden under "See additional options") and click Apply
+1. First, upgrade from free to S1 Tier (hidden under "See additional options") and click Apply
 1. Create a new Deployment slot and call it "test"
 1. Click on the slot and select Deployment Center